couchbase/n1k1/README.md

 - GROUP BY / aggregates
   - SELECT country, SUM(population) FROM ...
 GROUP BY country

+- HAVING (should be able to reuse existing filter operator).

 - subqueries & correlated subqueries?
   - these should just be yet another expression